-By 1899, a number of the CAS's LHs had already come and gone, discontinued when their buildings became too old or too small to serve their purpose.
+By 1899, a number of the CAS's lodging houses had already come and gone, discontinued when their buildings became too old or too small to serve their purpose.
 Six were in use that year, five of which were for boys, and one for girls.
 In time, some of these, too, were replaced with newer LHs.

 At this point, all of the CAS's active lodging houses were designed on the same general principle.
 All were located in buildings expressly constructed for that purpose, with construction generally funded by some civic-minded sponsor.
 Each had its own Superintendent.